-36. There have been a considerable number of attempts to serve the M with various documents in these proceedings.
-It appears quite clear that the M does not wish to engage with these proceedings and has been refusing to be served and/or has evaded service.
-The following is a non exhaustive summary of the recent attempts to serve the M.

-37. The Court of First Instance in Seville recorded on 14th April 2009 that:

-"...having had contact via telephone with the household where [the M is], her sister has informed of the fact that [the M] is currently at work, but that she will contact her and tell her to come to this Court in order to collect the documents sent from the United Kingdom."
+- [36] There have been a considerable number of attempts to serve M with various documents in these proceedings.
+It appears quite clear that M does not wish to engage with these proceedings and has been refusing to be served and/or has evaded service.
+The following is a non-exhaustive summary of the recent attempts to serve M. - [37] The Court of First Instance in Seville recorded on 14 April 2009 that: - "... having had contact via telephone with the household where [M is], her sister has informed of the fact that [M] is currently at work, but that she will contact her and tell her to come to this Court in order to collect the documents sent from the United Kingdom.'